-In my opinion, there is no real need to go crazy and get these all at once.
+In our opinion, there is no real need to go crazy and get these all at once.
 Like many things when it comes to buying tools, you tend to build up your collection over time.
-I have created a list of what I think are the most useful ones below:
+We have created a list of what we think are the most useful ones below:

 - Work Piece Clamps